subhajitghosh-phy/drisoCLASS/README.md

 Authors of the original version: Subhajit Ghosh, Soubhik Kumar, and Yuhsin Tsai.

-CLASS code for Dark radiation (DR) isocurvature for free-streaming DR (w/ options for decoupling & recoupling interactions) and coupled (fluid-like) DR.
+CLASS code for dark radiation (DR) isocurvature for free-streaming DR (with options for decoupling & recoupling interactions) and coupled (fluid-like) DR.

 Using drisoCLASS code
 ---------------------